Historical Origins of the Ideology of ISIS and other Militant Groups Who Commit Terrorism in the Name of Islam - Part 1:

 If we look at the practice and tradition of the Salaf we see that the tradition of obeying the rulers is only further established.
 The salaf of course spread out well beyond the Arabian peninsula during their time as they were the erectors of the earliest Muslim empire and its expansion.
 During this time they themselves lived under a variety of rulers and acted as rulers in varying capacities.
 The life of one of the major scholars of Islamic jurisprudence, Ahmed ibn Hanbal (after whom a major school of Islamic jurisprudence is named), provides one of the important illustrations of this.

 Ibn Hanbal was detained and tortured by successive rulers in Baghdad over a dispute of the divine nature of the Qur’an.
-Belief in the Qur’an’s divine origins is central to Islamic belief and ibn Hanbal was not willing to say otherwise; being an influential jurist that he was, the rulers hoped that forcing him to compromise on this would influence the rest of the society; so he was imprisoned and tortured in an attempt to coerce him into saying the Qur’an was something man-made.
+Belief in the Qur’an’s divine origins is central to Islamic belief and ibn Hanbal was not willing to say otherwise; being an influential jurist that he was, the rulers hoped that forcing him to compromise on this would influence the rest of the society; so he was imprisoned and tortured in an attempt to coerce him into saying the Qur’an was something other than of purely divine origin.
 Still, with his knowledge of hadith and the life and teachings of the Prophet Muhammad (ﷺ), he viewed revolt and rebellion against the rulers (even if they tortured the innocent and denied Islamic belief) to be unlawful in Islam.
 When jurists of lesser esteem came to him and told him they wanted him to join them in saying they were not pleased with the rulership he told them “‘Keep opposing [the false belief itself] with your statements but do not remove your hands from obedience and do not encourage the Muslims to rebel and do not spill your blood and the blood of the Muslims along with you.
 Look to the results of your actions.
 And remain patient until you are content with a righteous or sinful rule.”
 (12) - he continued to debate with them for an hour on this point.

 The tradition of obedience to the rulers continued and has been established and articulated by major scholars of Islam throughout the centuries as well as in the modern day.
-For more elaboration on the long standing prohibition in Islam of rebelling against rulers (be they just or unjust rulers) these links (Link 1 - Link 2 - Link 3) can be referenced for just a small sampling of the elaborate information that exists establishing this (note: these links are written for a Muslim audience and the articles within them may assume certain background knowledge that non-Muslims may lack - later we hope to have a post about effective websites to which young Muslims can be referred to to combat that propaganda of ISIS and the dynamics surrounding the issue of religious education of young Muslims in the West).
+For more elaboration on the long standing prohibition in Islam of rebelling against rulers (be they just or unjust rulers) these links (Link 1 - Link 2 - Link 3) can be referenced for just a small sampling of the elaborate information that exists establishing this (note: these links are written for a Muslim audience and the articles within them may assume certain background knowledge that non-Muslims may lack - later we hope to have a post about effective websites to which Muslims can be referred to to combat that propaganda of ISIS and the dynamics surrounding the issue of religious education of Muslims in the West).

 It can often be the view of Muslims, with much justification, that the view and characterizations of western academics of phenomena that takes place in the Muslim world and of the scholarly tradition of Islam can be wrongful, off-base, or of insufficient periphery.
 There is nevertheless readily available acknowledgement of Islam’s well established stance of obedience to rulers and authority within Western academia also.